Standard Practice for Xenon-Arc Exposure of Plastics Intended for Outdoor Applications

 ASTM D2565 is a standard practice for xenon-arc exposure of plastics intended for outdoor applications.
-This practice covers specific procedures and test conditions based on practices ASTM G151 and ASTM G155.
-ASTM D2565 also covers the preparation of test specimens, the test conditions best suited for plastics, and the evaluation of test results.
+This practice covers specific procedures and test conditions based on related testing practices of ASTM G151 and ASTM G155.
+ASTM D2565 also covers preparation of test specimens, test conditions best suited for plastics, a well as the evaluation of test results.
 Micom Laboratories offers the ASTM D2565 test as part of the UV testing services.

-Polymers can have their mechanical, electrical and optical properties significantly altered when exposed under outdoor conditions: ultraviolet radiations, heat, and water.
-This method is intended to induce property changes associated with end-use conditions, including the effects of daylight, moisture, and heat.
-Note: depending of the actual use conditions, other accelerated aging phenomenon might also be considered e.g.: salt water, temperature and humidity cycling, ozone…
+Polymers can have their mechanical, electrical and optical properties significantly altered when exposed to outdoor conditions such as ultraviolet radiations, heat, and water.
+The ASTM D2565 test method is intended to induce and replicate these property changes associated with the end-use conditions, including the effects of daylight, moisture, and heat.
+Note: depending of the actual use conditions, other accelerated aging phenomenon might also be considered including salt water, temperature and humidity cycling, ozone, and many others.

 Pigments used to color the plastics are different in chemical composition.
-When offering different colors of the same material; different colors should be tested.
+When materials are offered in different colors, these colors should also be tested.

 Typical Experimental Parameters

 To perform a relevant accelerated weathering test to ASTM D2565 that is right for your application the following test parameters need to be defined carefully:

 - The type and duration of moisture exposure

 - The timing of a light/dark cycle.

 If you have any questions about ASTM D2565 test or if you would like to speak to a material testing professional, we invite you to contact our material testing laboratory today.
 It will be our pleasure to answer your questions.

 We also invite you to download our PDF on the true color measurement: What is the difference between the “true” color of an item and its “perceived” color (by the human eye)?